 Note: Used on its own, this method may not work, especially if you are dealing with a serious blockage that contains a lot of matted hair and has built up over time.
 However, it may partially clear the blockage, or work fully when used in conjunction with another method listed below.

 2. Try Using a Plunger

 If the clog is deep and made of hair, for instance, you might struggle to get enough suction for plunging to be effective.

-You can try adding petroleum jelly to the edge of the suction pad to get a better seal and also adding water to the shower so that the end of the plunger is submerged, if it isn’t already.
+- Try adding petroleum jelly to the edge of the suction pad to get a better seal.

 Note: Plunging is another method that usually has a low success rate when it comes to showers, in my experience, but it is always worth a try, as the time and costs involved are minimal.

 3. Baking Soda and Vinegar (the Natural Alternative to Chemicals)